Mesothelioma Insurance Options

 Employment and Treatment

-Being unable to work or losing a job as a result of mesothelioma is a major concern for many patients.
-Fortunately, there are several legal protections for those diagnosed with cancer.
+Being unable to work as a result of mesothelioma is a major concern for many patients.
+Fortunately, there are several legal protections.

-The Consolidated Omnibus Reconciliation Act (COBRA) is one of the primary legal protections for those who can no longer work due to a serious illness.
-Patients with serious medical conditions risk losing their employer health care when they are unable to keep their job or are forced to work fewer hours because they are sick.
-COBRA allows these patients to keep their insurance.
+The Consolidated Omnibus Reconciliation Act (COBRA) is a primary legal protection for those who can no longer work due to a serious illness.
+Many patients are unable to keep their job or must work fewer hours because they are sick.
+COBRA helps these patients keep their insurance.

 Understanding Coverage After Diagnosis

-Most people diagnosed with mesothelioma have some form of coverage, but most health care plans do not provide full coverage for essential treatments and screenings.
-Understanding the available options is important because private individual health care plans can place limits on access to specialists.
+Most people diagnosed with mesothelioma have some form of coverage.
+However, most health care plans do not fully cover treatments and screenings.

 Traditional private health care and point of service (POS) plans usually let patients choose their physician.
 Health maintenance organization (HMO) and preferred provider organization (PPO) plans either choose a physician or limit patients to a network of doctors.

 Employer health care plans offer the most benefits because they do not discriminate based on the status of your health.
 These plans are popular because the financial risk is divided among fellow employees, keeping costs lower than private plans.
-While these plans are more secure, patients may still be limited in the choice of a specialist depending on the type of group plan.
+While these plans are more secure, patients may still be limited in the choice of a specialist.

 New Coverage for Mesothelioma Patients

-The Patient Protection and Affordable Care Act (also known as “Obamacare”) provides insurance coverage options to millions of Americans who otherwise likely would be uninsured.
+The Patient Protection and Affordable Care Act (known as “Obamacare”) provides insurance coverage options to millions of Americans.

-While the policy urges people to have health insurance, as of 2019, there is no Shared Responsibility Payment and the financial penalty for not having coverage no longer applies.
+While the policy urges people to have health insurance, as of 2019, there is no Shared Responsibility Payment.
+Therefore, the financial penalty for not having coverage no longer applies.
 Some states have their own individual mandate for health coverage and will impose a penalty if citizens do not have insurance.

 According to the United States Census Bureau, around 28 million people (9% of the population) were uninsured in 2016.
-Uninsured patients pay their medical bills out of pocket or are forced to negotiate with the hospital on their own.
+Uninsured patients pay their medical bills out of pocket or are forced to negotiate with the hospital.

 More than 30% of all mesothelioma patients are U.S. military veterans.
-The Veterans Administration Hospital provides health care to the veterans.
+The Veterans Administration Hospital provides free health care to veterans.

 What is the difference between public and private insurance for mesothelioma?